 Prior to joining PLTW, Dr. Bertram was superintendent of Indiana’s third-largest urban school district, which he led to unprecedented improvements in student achievement, community collaboration, and operational efficiency.

-Dr. Bertram is a member of the Indiana Education Roundtable and has held numerous voluntary leadership roles, including chairing the National Council for National Honor Society and serving on the Clinton Global Initiative STEM Working Group, the Junior Achievement Worldwide Blue Ribbon Panel, and the Advance Illinois National Advisory Council, as well as serving as director for several nonprofit boards.
-His many honors include accepting an honorary doctorate in engineering from the Milwaukee School of Engineering and receiving the Intellectual Contributions/Faculty Tribute Award from his Harvard peers for his contributions to intellectual life at the Harvard Graduate School of Education.
-He was named as “Distinguished Hoosier”—one of Indiana’s highest honors—by former Governor Mitch Daniels.
+Dr. Bertram serves on the Indiana State Board of Education and has held numerous leadership roles, including serving on the Clinton Global Initiative STEM Working Group and chairing the National Council for National Honor Society, as well as serving as director for several nonprofit boards.
+Dr. Bertram was named a “Distinguished Hoosier”—one of Indiana’s highest honors—by former Governor Mitch Daniels, and his peers at the Harvard Graduate School of Education honored him with the Intellectual Contributions/Faculty Tribute Award for his contributions to intellectual life at the Harvard Graduate School of Education.

 Dr. Bertram earned his doctorate, specialist, master’s, and bachelor’s degrees from Ball State University, a master’s degree in education policy and management from Harvard University, and an executive certificate in strategy and innovation from the MIT Sloan School of Management.
 He is an alumnus of the Chicago Management Institute at the University of Chicago’s Booth School of Business, and received an honorary doctorate in engineering from the Milwaukee School of Engineering.